code-gmc/code-gmc/README.md

 If you've found your way here, chances are you're serving your church in some way—whether you're a pastor, church secretary, worship leader, volunteer, media operator, or simply the person everyone calls when "the computer isn't working."

 I've been there.
-For many years I've had the privilege of serving local churches through technology.
-From a 700 person church in Kansas City Missouri to the local smalltown Gillespie Methodist.
+For many years I've had the privilege of serving churches of many sizes—from a congregation of more than 700 people in Kansas City, Missouri, to the wonderful small-town family at Gillespie Methodist Church.

 Along the way I discovered something important:

 Most churches don't need complicated software.
 They need practical tools that quietly support ministry.

 That simple idea became the foundation for everything you'll find here.

-## How it started
+## How it all started
-In 2025 I wanted to save our church the $600.00 dollars a year they were paying to a small company to send out SMS blasts.
-I created a Twilio-powered church communications.
-The memebership directory to feed the ALL-CALL and here we are today.
-A full-blown workable church manangement system.
+In 2025, our church was spending about $600 each year on a commercial text messaging service.

+I wondered...

+Could we build something ourselves?

+That simple question led to a Twilio-powered church communication system, a membership directory, and eventually the beginning of what has become GMC Operations.

+What started as one small project has grown into a practical church management platform built by serving a real church with real needs.

 ## Our Mission